-The utility (clean accuracy) and robustness (adversarial accuracy) of different methods are reported in \cref{table:main}.
-In all our settings, only \design can consistently maintain comparable or even higher utility and robustness to joint federated adversarial training (jFAT).
-The objective inconsistency that the locally trained model of each memory-constrained client is different from the global large model leads to suboptimal model updates and poor performance in previous memory-efficient baselines. \design overcomes the objective inconsistency with the designs in this paper and attains significantly better utility and stronger robustness.
+\paragraph{Utility and Robustness.} The utility (clean accuracy) and robustness (adversarial accuracy) of different methods are reported in \cref{table:main}.
+Compared to jFAT, only \design can maintain comparable or even higher utility and robustness simultaneously in all our settings.
+The objective inconsistency between the local models and the global model leads to suboptimal model updates and poor performance of previous memory-efficient baselines.
+Although FedRBN avoids objective inconsistency with homogeneous models and achieves high clean accuracy, it fails to attain strong robustness under high systematic heterogeneity where most clients cannot afford joint adversarial training \cite{hong2023federated}. \design guarantees backbone robustness while overcoming the objective inconsistency, attaining significantly better utility and robustness than these baselines.